SwissDataScienceCenter/renku/docs/admin/prerequisites/gitlabrunner.rst

 .. _gitlabrunner:

-Gitlab runner configuration
+GitLab runner configuration
 ===========================

-In order for Gitlab to build images that later will be used for launching the Jupyter Notebooks, you need to configure a node that runs a Gitlab runner.
+In order for GitLab to build images that later will be used for launching the Jupyter Notebooks, you need to configure a node that runs a GitLab runner.
-These are the steps needed for setting up a Gitlab Runner.
+These are the steps needed for setting up a GitLab Runner.
 You can make your own variations of the configuration as you see best fit.

-1. Install Docker and Gitlab runner in the VM
+1. Install Docker and deploy the GitLab runner in the VM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash